PrismLauncher/refraction/tags/pluralkit.md

 ---
-aliases: ['pk']
-embed:
 title: Why PluralKit?
 color: blue
+aliases: ['pk']
 ---

 Plurality is the existence of multiple self-aware entities inside the same brain.